cognate-lang/cognate/INTRODUCTION.md

 Multiple statements can be put on the same line.
 The statements themselves are evaluated right to left, such that the statement `Print "hello world";` would first evaluate `"hello world"` by pushing it to the stack, and then call `Print`.

 But what is the stack?
 The stack is where Cognate stores intermediary values between expressions.
 When I write a constant such as `"hello world"`, it is put on top of the stack.
 When I call a function such as `Print`, it removes (pops) the value on the top of the stack and prints it.
-The stack persists between statements, allowing me to write:
+The stack persists between statements, allowing one to write:

 ```
 put "hello world" on top of the stack;